 Laser hair removal is the nonsurgical medical treatment for the removal of unwanted hair.
-The laser is an intense beam of heated light which passes through the layers of skin and damages the individual hair follicle which in turn inhibits any future hair growth.
+The laser is an intense beam of heated light that passes through the layers of skin and damages the individual hair follicle which in turn inhibits any future hair growth.
 This FDA approved method for permanently reducing hair growth is now suitable for nearly all skin pigmentations and types of hair.
-Similar to all medical procedures there are elements of risks which differ in each person according to their individual skin complexion and hair type.
+Similar to all medical procedures there are elements of risks that differ in each person according to their individual skin complexion and hair type.

 A very frequently asked question by prospective patients is does it hurt?
 The answer is yes, Laser hair removal treatments do hurt to a certain degree.
 The laser treatment will cause a stinging or tingling sensation for a few days after treatment.
 This is a result from the intense heat of the laser even though a cooling gel is applied before and during the procedure.
 The sensation will vary for each patient depending on individual skin pigmentation.

 Most laser hair removal treatments will require between 3-6 sessions to greatly reduce the amount of visible hair.
 For a more permanent period of hair free growth and for an area where there is a dense growth of hair, between 6-12 sessions may be required.
 The number of sessions also depends on the depth of each hair follicle as again each person is different.